 The availability and quality of the data plays an important role in the research undertaking.
 The types of data outlined below were collected to achieve the research objectives;

-- Data on performance in both Physics and computer studies. - Data on the number of students who did both Physics and computer studies - Data on the number of schools offering for KCSE examinations
+- Data on performance in both Physics and Mathematics. - Data on the number of students who did both Physics and Mathematics - Data on the number of schools offering for KCSE examinations